40 Crazy Health Facts You Won’t Believe You Never Knew

 However, your body needs the energy you get from food to perform, especially when it comes to intense exercise (and triply so when it comes to heavy lifting).
-According to 2018 research from the Scandinavian Journal of Medicine & Science in Sports found that 54 percent of studies reported better performance when food was consumed before exercise.
+According to a 2018 meta-analysis published in the Scandinavian Journal of Medicine & Science in Sports, 54 percent of studies reported better performance in long-duration aerobic exercise when food was consumed beforehand.

 You can tell if someone has high cholesterol based on their skin.

 We all know high cholesterol can lead to life-threatening conditions like heart attack and heart disease.
 But you might not have known that high cholesterol can manifest itself on your skin.
-Uneven yellow patches called xanthelasma can appear on the eyelid and around the eyes as a result of overproduction of cholesterol, the waxy yellow substance that fills these lesions.
+According to Harvard Medical School, uneven yellow patches called xanthelasma can appear on the eyelid and around the eyes as a result of overproduction of cholesterol, the waxy yellow substance that fills these lesions.

 An antihistamine before bed can prevent under-eye circles.